pingcap/docs/ticdc/manage-ticdc.md

     - `month`: the separator is the year and month a transaction is committed, for example,`s3://bucket/bbb/ccc/test/table1/9999/2022-01`.
     - `day`: the separator is the year, month, and day a transaction is committed, for example,`s3://bucket/bbb/ccc/test/table1/9999/2022-01-02`.
 - `num`: saves the serial number of the file that records the data change, for example, `s3://bucket/bbb/ccc/test/table1/9999/2022-01-02/CDC000005.csv`.
 - `extension`: specifies the extension of the file.
-TiDB v6.4 supports the csv format only.
+TiDB v6.4.0 supports the CSV format only.

 ### Metadata